Modeling the microclimate of sports facilities

 When designing pools, various design parameters need to be considered, such as air temperature, relative humidity, water temperature and water surface, as well as air velocity, all of which affect the evaporation rate of pool water.

-This chemical reaction leads to the development of airborne chloramines, chemical compounds that can cause irritation of the respiratory tract, skin and eyes.
-People who work near swimming pools, such as lifeguards, are more likely to have problems with their respiratory tracts than ordinary people.
+On the other hand, chlorine is widely used in swimming pools for its disinfecting qualities.
+However, it can present certain dangers when it comes into contact with organic materials.
+Chloramines are made by combining a chlorinated disinfectant with sweat, cosmetics and swimmers’ urine.
+This chemical reaction causes the development of chloramines in the air, chemical compounds that can cause respiratory, skin and eye irritation.
+People who work near pools, such as lifeguards, are more likely to have problems with their respiratory tra ct than ordinary people.

-In reality, the emission law is dynamic and may depend on ambient temperature and humidity.
-Different levels of modeling complexity are therefore possible, the first being the use of constant laws to integrate pollutant diffusion.
+The quality of the calculation results depends on the input data and in particular on the quality of the physicochemical emission laws.
+In reality, the emission law is dynamic and can depend on the temperature and the ambient hygrometry.
+Different levels of modeling complexity are thus possible, the first level being to use constant laws to integrate the pollutant diffusion.
+It is then possible to compare different ventilation systems and to identify the areas impacted by the over concentration of pollutants.

 CFD modeling for sports facilities